 I don’t know about you, but my summer TBR is (unrealistically) long!
-There are tons of great teacher reads this summer that I’m excited about.
-If you’re looking for inspiration for professional books, check out the titles below!
+There are tons of great teacher pd books this summer that I’m excited to read.
+If you’re looking for inspiration for professional development books for elementary teachers, check out the titles below!

 The Power of Making Thinking Visible: Practices to Engage and Empower All Learners by Ron Ritchhart and Mark Church